February four.

 Disney films.
 It was okay?
 Yeah it was good.
 So reviews

+are good.
 I'll wait for video.
-I haven't got the guts to go
+I haven't

 in.
 Um, why didn't he just kill, why did he wait for the